aimeos/aimeos-docs/src/infrastructure/context.md

 $content = $view->render( 'path/to/template.html' ); // TYPO3/Flow
 ```

-The path of the templates is relative to the [configured directory in the manifest.php of you extension](extensions#custom).
+The path of the templates is relative to the [configured directory in the manifest.php of your extension](extensions#custom).
 Within the templates, you have access to all assigned data (e.g. "myvalue") and all view helpers.
 The view helpers are different if you use Blade, Twig or Fluid.

 ```php
 <?= $this->get( 'myvalue', 'default value' ) ?>